 - Reported on: Form W-2 if taxable in U.S., Form 1042-S if exempt under a tax treaty (see below)

 - Withholding rate: graduated withholding rate, similar to rates applied to domestic employees’ wages

-Not all payments to foreign individuals are subject to the withholding tax, however.
+Not all payments to foreign employees or contractors are subject to the withholding tax, however.
 The U.S. has entered into more than 60 income tax treaties with other countries.
-Under many of these treaties, assuming certain criteria are met, residents of a foreign country are exempt from the withholding tax on compensation they earn for the performance of personal services in the U.S. A common feature among the treaties is a provision that allows for foreign individuals working in the U.S. as independent contractors to be exempt from U.S. tax so long as they are not working in the U.S. for more than a specified number of days in a given period of time.
-Other special provisions allow for foreign employees of a U.S. company to be exempt from tax if they are working in the U.S. as a full-time student, or providing certain services such as research or teaching.
+Under many of these treaties, assuming certain criteria are met, residents of a foreign country are exempt from the withholding tax on the compensation they earn for the performance of personal services in the U.S. A common feature among the treaties is a provision that allows for foreign independent contractors working in the U.S. to be exempt from U.S. tax so long as they are not working in the U.S. for more than a specified number of days in a given period of time.
+Other special provisions allow for foreign employees of a U.S. company to be exempt from tax if they are working in the U.S. as full-time students or providing certain services such as research or teaching.

 The discussion above represents only the tip of the iceberg when it comes to the rules surrounding U.S. withholding tax.
 If you’ve made a payment(s) to foreign persons, or are planning to do so in the future, please contact your GBQ advisor to discuss the pitfalls and opportunities related to the withholding of U.S. tax.